getchip/PocketCHIP-Docs/source/includes/_making.md

 ### Learn More
 You can learn a bit more about GPIO and Linux [here:](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt)

+## GPIO Types
+There are many different types of sensors that can be used with GPIO

 ### Switches
+More info about using switches on GPIO

 ### LEDs
+More info about using LEDs on GPIO

 ### Relays
+More info about using relays on GPIO

 ### Continuous sensors (temperature, pots, FSR, photoresistor, etc)
+More info about using continuous sensors on GPIO

+## Expanding GPIO
+If you don't need to drive an LCD, you can use those pins for more, faster GPIO if you want to.

 ## Project Examples
+Here are some projects we've made

 ### Chippy Ruxpin
+The talking bear.
+As wise or as foolish as you desire.

 ### Another Example
+Another interesting thing to do with hardware!